Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits: Discussion of topological protection

 To analyze fault tolerance of a CPI, we first consider propagation of pre-existing errors under a perfect (error-free) CPI.
-Let us consider an error string (the two end points of the string corresponding to anyons) with a length $l$ much smaller than the code distance, $\textit{l} \ll d$, and which has support on sites $\{ j_1, j_2, ... , j_n \}$, as illustrated in Fig.~\ref{fig:braiding_string_net}(g).
-Our CPI permutation $\mathcal{P}_\sigma$ maps the string onto the new sites $\{ \sigma(j_1), \sigma(j_2), ... , \sigma(j_n) \}$, which is a deformed error string with a length of the same order as before, i.e., $\mathcal{O}(\textit{l}) \ll d$.
-One can compare the two configurations in Fig.~\ref{fig:braiding_string_net}(g), and see that the error string A gets squeezed, B and C gets deformed, and D gets stretched.
+Let us consider an error string (the two end points of the string corresponding to anyons) with a length $l$ much smaller than the code distance, $\textit{l} \ll d$, and which has support on sites $\{ j_1, j_2, ... , j_n \}$, as illustrated in Fig.~\ref{fig:error_string_stretch}.
+Our CPI permutation $\mathcal{P}_\sigma$ maps the string onto the new sites $\{ \sigma(j_1), \sigma(j_2), ... , \sigma(j_n) \}$ which is a deformed error string with a length $l'$.
+Since $\mathcal{P}_\sigma$ basically implements manifold stretching/squeezing by a constant factor (see Fig.~\ref{fig:error_string_stretch}), $l'$ would be of the same order as before, i.e., $\mathcal{O}(\textit{l})$, which is still much less than $d$.
+One can compare the two configurations in Fig.~\ref{fig:error_string_stretch}(a,b), and see that the error string A gets squeezed, B and C gets deformed, and D gets stretched.
 Therefore, although CPI does not preserve the location of errors, it only changes the length of the error string by a constant factor (independent of code distance), so that it does not introduce logical errors.

-Now we further consider additional errors that can be generated during the process of the qubit permutation.
-Just as with any discussion of fault-tolerance, we have to assume a particular reasonable noise model.
-In our case, the permutations will yield fault-tolerant operations if errors in any site-to-site permutation process, i.e. $j \mapsto \sigma(j)$, are independent.
-We consider two schemes and their experimental platforms for implementing the permutations:

-\textit{(1) Moving qubits.} For certain experimental systems, one can directly move the qubits to desired positions.
-For example, high-fidelity fast shuttling of individual ion qubits has been realized experimentally \cite{Bowler:2012fr, Wright:2013df} and proposed for a scalable quantum computation architecture \cite{Home:jr, Lekitsch:2015ua}.
-The individual shuttling processes have independent noise, e.g., ion heating \cite{Wright:2013df} (as the dominant error souce).
+In sum, the combined ($\mathcal{LU}$ and $\mathcal{P}_\sigma$) constant-depth logical gate (denoted by $U$) maps a local operator $O$ with support in a region $\mathcal{R}$ to another local operator $O'=U^\dag O U$ with support in a region $\mathcal{R}'$, such that the area ratio between $\mathcal{R'}$ and $\mathcal{R}$ is bounded by an $\mathcal{O}(1)$ constant factor $c$, similar to the property of a locality-preserving unitary, namely, \be \textsf{supp}(U^\dag O U) \le c \ \textsf{supp}(O). \ee Therefore, the constant-depth logical gate is naturally topologically protected and can be made fault-tolerant.
+This proves statement (1) above.
+The difference from the definition of the locality-preserving unitary in Ref.~\cite{Beverland:2016bi} is that here the regions $\mathcal{R}$ and $\mathcal{R}'$ do not have to be in the vicinity of each other.